 Special accounts are an important part of the Superfund program and play a critical role in achieving cleanup of contaminated sites nationwide.

 The Agency's goal for the establishment and use of special accounts is to provide ready access to potentially responsible party (PRP) cleanup dollars for sites where future response work remains, which preserves resources from the Superfund Trust Fund for sites without viable PRPs.

 Special accounts are funded entirely with money received from PRPs, and not with funds provided by Congress through the Superfund Trust Fund appropriation.
 EPA retains money received through settlements with PRPs in these site-specific accounts to conduct planned future cleanup work at the site based on the terms of the settlement agreement.

-More than $4 billion have been deposited in special accounts through PRP settlements.
-Over $2 billion of those settlement dollars have been spent on Superfund site cleanups and the balance is planned to be used for ongoing or future Superfund cleanup work.
+More than $6.9 billion has been made available in special accounts through the deposit of funds from PRP settlements and interest earned.
+Approximately $3.6 billion of that amount has been spent on Superfund site cleanups.
+The balance of $3.3 billion is planned to be used for ongoing or future Superfund cleanup work.

 EPA policy and guidance documents on special accounts are available from the special accounts category of the Superfund cleanup policy and guidance document database.

 On this page:

 Special Accounts are PRP-funded, site-specific, interest-bearing accounts housed within Superfund’s "Hazardous Substances Superfund (Trust Fund)."
 The Superfund statute authorizes EPA to hold and use funds received in settlement with a PRP to carry out that settlement agreement.
 EPA uses the money deposited in special accounts for cleanup and enforcement activities at the site for which it received the money.